taljacob2/class/README.md

 ## Download The Latest Release Of `oop` [Here](https://github.com/taljacob2/oop/releases/)

-- For compiling with GNU's GCC, download `oop-gcc.tar.gz`
+- For compiling with GNU's GCC, download `oop-gcc.tar.gz`.
-- For compiling with Microsoft's MSVC, download `oop-msvc.zip`
+- For compiling with Microsoft's MSVC, download `oop-msvc.zip`.

 ## Introduction

-- For GNU's GCC see [GCC Introducion](docs/GCCIntroduction.md)
+- For GNU's GCC see [GCC Introducion](docs/GCCIntroduction.md).
-- For Microsoft's MSVC see [MSVC Introducion](docs/MSVCIntroduction.md)
+- For Microsoft's MSVC see [MSVC Introducion](docs/MSVCIntroduction.md).

 ### Polymorphism